nicoletribo/HW17-Workout-Tracker-nlt/README.md

 ## Description

-We created a workout tracker using Mongo database with a Mongoose schema and handle routes with Express.
+We created a workout tracker using a Mongo database with a Mongoose schema and handling routes with Express.
+The application allows users to track their workout progress on a given day in ordeer to meet fitness goals.
+Users can add exercises to the most recent workout plan, add new exercises to a new workout plan, and track their weight, reps, sets, and duration of an exercise.

 ## User Story